nhutnamhcmus/nhutnamhcmus.github.io/_pages/about.md

 This is a site which has a template fork from minimal mistake, just a static github pages that post something about me, my work and some blog-post (written in English or Vietnamese depend on my opinion).

-Elsewhere on the web, you can me on:
+## Elsewhere on the web, you can me on:

+Now I'm also working on [Lenux-Notebooks Collections](https://nhutnamhcmus.github.io/lenux-notebooks/)

 <img src="https://img.icons8.com/color/30/000000/github--v1.png"/> Github: [nhutnamhcmus](https://github.com/nhutnamhcmus)